duckduckgo/duckduckgo-documentation/duckduckhack/fathead/fathead_basic_tutorial.md

 ## Step 10

 You can add specific instruction or any dependencies on a file named **README.txt**.
-The final structure of your **share/HelloWorldInC** shoud look like
+The final structure of your **share/HelloWorldInC** should look like

 ```shell
 $ ls